 Nov 13 2016 by doom2299

-The Game looks great, but the core gameplay is lacking.
+The game looks great, but the core gameplay leaves something to be desired.
 Seems like more time was put into the visuals than the actual gameplay and the feel of the weapons.
-I've run into performance issues on my high end rig, most of them tied to the GZDoom engine itself and how it renders things, They've overdone the visuals a bit, sacrificing playability with eyecandy at parts.
+I've run into performance issues on my high end rig because of this.
+It's mostly due to GZDoom engine itself and how it utilizes your hardware.
+They've overdone the visuals a bit, sacrificing playability with eyecandy at parts.
 Until things are improved upon, my review will stay as is.